Nick Wilson (Survivor contestant): Winners at War

 He returned to compete on the show's first all-winners season, Survivor: Winners at War.
 Wilson was initially a part of the Dakal tribe.
 While he would receive one vote in both the first two Tribal Councils he attended, he was not voted out.
 At the merge, Wilson found himself on the bottom for the first couple of votes, before finding himself in a good spot.
 He won a crucial immunity challenge at the Final Seven, which was needed as he was the target.
-At the Final Six (before the last Edge of Extinction re-entry challenge), Wilson received an advantage from Natalie Anderson (who was on Edge of Extinction), which allowed him to give another player a disadvantage in the immunity challenge, and he would need to pay six Fire Tokens to purchase this.
-Wilson, who had four tokens, got two tokens from Michele Fitzgerald and purchased the advantage.
+At the Final Six (before the last Edge of Extinction re-entry challenge), Wilson received an advantage from Natalie Anderson (who was on Edge of Extinction), which allowed him to give another player a disadvantage in the immunity challenge, and he would need to pay eight Fire Tokens to purchase this.
+Wilson, who had six tokens, got two tokens from Michele Fitzgerald and purchased the advantage.
 He used the advantage against Ben Driebergen at the immunity challenge.
 However, Wilson was voted out that night, as Sarah Lacina felt that his underdog story made him a threat.
 Wilson was eliminated from the game after failing to win the final re-entry Edge of Extinction challenge.

-At the Final Tribal Council, Wilson voted for Tony Vlachos to win, which he did in a 12-4-0 vote, making him the series' second two-time winner.
+At the Final Tribal Council, Wilson voted for Tony Vlachos to win.
+Vlachos ended up winning in a 12–4–0 vote, making him the series' second two-time winner.

 Career

-His mother's passing helped Wilson understand that he could use his platform as a public defender more than his own personal success.
+His mother's death helped Wilson understand that he could use his platform as a public defender more than his own personal success.
 He felt a responsibility to return to his hometown and help his community.
 Upon graduation, Wilson became a public defender in his hometown.
 His main focus is fighting the opioid epidemic.
 In January 2019, he started a new position with the Kentucky Commonwealth's Attorney Office.

-2022 Kentucky House of Representatives election
+Kentucky House of Representatives

 In November 2021, Wilson announced that he was running for a seat in the Kentucky House of Representatives, for the 82nd District, which includes his hometown of Williamsburg.
 Wilson, who is a Republican, was endorsed by retiring incumbent Regina Huff.
-Wilson was elected after running unopposed.
+Wilson was elected after running unopposed in the 2022 Kentucky House of Representatives election, winning with 10,257 votes.
+He ran unopposed for reelection in the 2024 Kentucky House of Representatives election.

 Personal life

-On January 14, 2019, Wilson received the key to the city of Williamsburg and was given his own day, "Nick Wilson Day" on January 16.
+On January 14, 2019, Wilson received the key to the city of Williamsburg and was given his own day, "Nick Wilson Day," on January 16.

 Wilson is married to Grisel Vilchez.